webslinger/grunt-cache-busting/README.md

-grunt-cache-busting
+grunt-magento-cache
 ===================
-> Cache busting files and updating references
+> Cache busting files and updating references, a derivative of Paul Tondeur's grunt-cache-busting to suit magento's needs.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`